joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/introduction-to-app-development/README.md

 # 4. Subviews and Superviews
-There are two more key propeties of UIView that we will discuss today:
+There are two more key properties of UIView that we will discuss today:

 1. subviews: [UIView]
 2. superView: UIView?

-To better understand them, lets look at another tool in Xcode.
+To better understand them, let's look at another tool in Xcode.

 Right above the Debug area, to the left of the message "View as: iPhone 8", select the **Document Outline**

-We have our View and underneath the view we can see our textLabel makred with an "L".
+We have our View and underneath the view we can see our textLabel marked with an "L".

 **For our View:**
 view.subviews is an array with our label view.superView is nil

 **Let's use some debugging to print out the values of those properties:**
 1. Navigate to ViewController.swift and click on a line number (gutter) in the viewDidLoad() function after ```super.viewDidLoad```, this will activate a [breakpoint](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/debugging_with_xcode/chapters/debugging_tools.html).
 1. A breakpoint enables us to investigate a part of our code for bugs, logic failures or pure investigation.
 1. Run the application using the play button or cmd + r.
 The application will now stop at the breakpoint you activated.
 1. At this point you can enter ```po view.subviews``` into the console area and press enter.
 The value of that command will now be shown.

 **For our Label:**
 label.subviews is an empty array